 How can HemiHelp help you ?

 - has a Helpline staffed by trained volunteers who all have personal experience of hemiplegia (0845 123 2372) - email@example.com

 - has an extensive website with news and free information downloads has a Facebook group and Twitter feed (@hemihelp)

 - puts members in touch with others who have faced similar problems (available upon written request) and is developing a network of local groups

 - has over 30 information sheets on various aspects of living with hemiplegia

 - provides a resource booklet of useful names and addresses for members

 - produces a quarterly magazine where members can share information and experience

-- runs regular conferences and workshops around the UK and in the Republic of Ireland for parents and professionals
+- runs regular conferences and workshops around the UK for parents and professionals

-- organises sports and activity days for members in different regions
+- organises sports and activity days for children in different regions

 - membership is from £10 a year and benefits include HemiHelp’s quarterly magazine, access to our services and schemes and priority booking at HemiHelp events